Mastering the Rebound Shot: Turning Defense into Attack in Padel - Corcuera Padel Club

 • When you want to reset the point and regain positioning.

-• When your opponents are aggressively pressing the net, giving you space to maneuver.
+• When your opponents are aggressively pressing the net, it gives you space to manoeuvre.

 • When you're under pressure and need to extend the rally.